 Updated 21.03.2011: better support for more recent (3rd and later) Hanabira games including support for heart symbol and somewhat better text wrapping.

-Download ArcTool (1237 downloads).
+Download ArcTool

 Note: I only included plugins' sources because ArcTool is a huge project with many dependencies, even if it can't be seen from the user's side.
 Thus, you won't be able to compile plugins but at least you can see the logics.